Vadskye/Rise/docs/standard_effects.md

 * AOE:
   * Deal std to all within Huge radius from you
   * Deal std to all within Med radius in Med range
-  * Deal std to all within Extreme/20 line from you
+  * Deal std to all within Huge/15 line from you

 Rank 7 Focus:
 * Shared:
 * Single-target:
   * Deal std in std range and apply r1 condition
 * AOE:
+  * Deal std to all within Huge/20 line from you
-  * Deal std to all within Extreme/30 line from you
+  * Deal std to all within Ext/10 line from you

 Rank 8 Focus:
 * Shared: